Platform

 What is the difference between traditional and digital advertising?

-Traditional advertising and digital advertising each involve distinct ways to reach your customer and can provide different value.
+Traditional and digital advertising each involve distinct ways to reach customers and can provide different values.
 Traditional advertising focuses on mediums like linear TV, radio, magazines, and out-of-homelike billboards or buses.
-These can create very localized ad campaigns, but result in lower, delayed conversion.
+These can create very localized ad campaigns, resulting in lower, delayed conversion.

-Digital advertising makes use of all new and developing digital formats on websites, apps, social media, and connected TVs.
-Using various datasets, it can be much more targeted (which makes campaigns generally cheaper), it can reach audiences across the world, and offers a two-way interaction with target customers.
-The results are more directly attributable and more cost-efficient, however digital advertising can miss older demographics.
+Digital advertising uses all new and developing digital formats on websites, apps, social media, and connected TVs.
+Using various datasets, it can be much more targeted (which makes campaigns generally cheaper), reach audiences worldwide, and offer a two-way interaction with target customers.
+The results are more directly attributable and more cost-efficient.
+However, digital advertising can miss older demographics.

 Is traditional TV advertising still effective?